baadhira/hexnodeMachineTest/README.md

 # About this project

-This is clone repo of https://www.hexnode.com/solutions/hexnode-kiosk/ website
+This is clone  of https://www.hexnode.com/solutions/hexnode-kiosk/ website

 # Technologies used
-ReactJs, CSS
+ReactJs, CSS .\
 CSS is used primarily for all the sliding and styling , used Slick library for infinite scrolling feature